UNDER THE SURFACE IN NOLA

 Latitude 29 –

-Tiki gets a pretty bad wrap from ‘serious’ cocktails bars.
-Over-the-top garnishes, two-dimensional flavour profiles, and inappropriate amounts of fire generally are the chief point of contention.
-Latitude 29, owned by the doyen of modern Tiki Beachbum Berry, unashamedly has all of that.
+Tropical bars get a pretty bad wrap from ‘serious’ cocktails bars.
+Over-the-top garnishes, two-dimensional flavor profiles, and inappropriate amounts of fire, generally are the chief points of contention.
+Latitude 29, owned by Beachbum Berry, unashamedly has all of that.
 The difference is that it’s done really well.
-Latitude 29 is not only a place to get a delicious take on a Junglebird, but it also boasts a helluva’ collection of tiki literature and memorabilia.
-I’m a self-confessed tiki-sceptic, but I loved it.
-You can safely skip the Hurricane at Pat O Brien’s and rather bee-line it for a Passionfruit Bee’s Knees at Latutide 29.
+Latitude 29 is not only a place to get a delicious take on a Junglebird, but it also boasts a helluva’ collection of tropical literature and memorabilia.
+I’m a self-confessed tropic-skeptic, but I loved it.
+You can safely skip the Hurricane at Pat O Brien’s and bee-line it for a Passionfruit Bee’s Knees at Latutide 29.

 Compére Lapin –

 Executive Chef and Owner Nina Compton’s restaurant is only a mile away from the swarms of fried incarnations of creole found in the French Quarter, though her food is figuratively on another planet.
 Influenced from her St Lucian heritage, Compére Lapin (translating to Brother Rabbit) is equal parts Caribbean, Creole, and fun.
 That coupled with an exceptional cocktail list and a beautiful dining room means there’s no better place to eat in town right now.